Acade-Mate/O2-Searcher/o2searcher/searcher/search_env/README.md

 ```

-## 2. For Web Knowledge Search on Web pages
+### 2. For Web Knowledge Search on Web pages

+First, download the [Web Knowledge Corpus](https://huggingface.co/datasets/TaoTao0216/O2-QA-Web_data) and put it in the `web_search/data` folder.

 ```bash